 There are a few parts to that statement that are important, whether you’re a current 360° member, or looking to earn it.

 - The program is annual.
-Your membership in Delta 360° will be re-evaluated annually, so it is very possible you could earn it 1 year, and then not renew it the next, even if you spend and fly the same amount the year you earned the status.
+Your membership in Delta 360° will be reevaluated annually, so it is very possible you could earn it 1 year and then not be eligible for it the next, even if you spend and fly the same amount the year you earned the status.

 - The program is based on your investment with Delta.
 Simply put, this means that the program is based on your annual spend with Delta, and not how much you fly.
-Delta clearly values a flyer who pays more for their ticket vs. a traveler who simply flies more often, or flies a longer distance.
+Delta clearly values a flyer who pays more for their ticket vs. a traveler who simply flies more often or for a longer distance.

 - You can’t ask for the status.
 In all cases, Delta will approach you about becoming a Delta 360°, and you cannot ask to earn it.
 Delta does this to create some mystique and allure to protect the benefits offered.

 Here are some things we do know, putting together the pieces of the puzzle from various reports online:

 - Earning Delta 360° in a hub market is harder than earning it from an outstation.
 This one is somewhat common sense, but to earn Delta 360° from Salt Lake City (SLC), Minneapolis-St. Paul (MSP), or Atlanta (ATL), for example, requires a lot more spending than someone in Pittsburgh (PIT), let’s say.
 Simply stated, flyers in key hub markets are competing with more flyers from the same city, so Delta has to choose those passengers who mean the most to them and spend the most on airfare.
 Living in a non-hub city probably increases your chance of earning Delta 360° status.